section-engineering-education/engineering-education/content/articles/h2o-security-implementation/index.md

 One noticeable SSL internode security change is when false becomes true as shown below.

 ![false](/engineering-education/h2o-security-implementation/false.jpg)
-_Connection without internal security_
+_Connection without internal security._

 After following Standalone/AWS and Java instructions, a message with a specific URL dedicated to H<sub>2</sub>O appears and can be used for `h2o.init()`.

 ![true](/engineering-education/h2o-security-implementation/true.jpg)
-_Connection with internal security_
+_Connection with internal security._

 Data access is not universal.
 If a database is used, permissions can also limit who can gain specific data access when logging in and during active state.